maksymovchynnikov/EventCalc-SHiP/README.md

 ## Installation

+The code has been tested on Linux only.

 Ensure you have the required packages installed.
 You can use the following command to install the dependencies:

 ```bash